MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview.md

 * Enable column binding works in both Import and DirectQuery mode.
 However, retrofitting an existing DirectQuery query to use this advanced option isn't possible.
 Instead, a new query must be created for this feature to work correctly.
 * In SAP HANA Server version 2.0 or later, column binding is all or nothing.
 If some columns can’t be bound, none will be bound, and the user will receive an exception, for example, `DataSource.Error: Column MEASURE_UNIQUE_NAME of type VARCHAR cannot be bound (20002 > 16384)`.
 Although `EnableColumnBinding` is an option that can potentially improve performance, when used with SAP HANA Server version 2.0 and later, you shouldn't expect  any improved performance in these server versions.
-* HANA version 1.0 servers don't always report correct column lengths.
+* SAP HANA version 1.0 servers don't always report correct column lengths.
 In this context, `EnableColumnBinding` allows for partial column binding.
 For some queries, this could mean that no columns are bound.
-In this case, no performance benefits will be gained.
+When no columns are bound, no performance benefits are gained.

 ## Native query support in the SAP HANA database connector